How to Dehydrate Olives – Dehydrating Olives, A Step-by-Step Guide

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.

-close up of our dehydrated olives
+A close-up of our dehydrated olives.

 A close-up of our dehydrated olives.
 These are done.
 We have checked for doneness, in that, they do snap in half when bent.